mcbeet/beet/README.md

 ## Introduction

 Minecraft [resource packs](https://minecraft.gamepedia.com/Resource_Pack) and [data packs](https://minecraft.gamepedia.com/Data_Pack) work well as _distribution_ formats but can be pretty limiting as _authoring_ formats.
-Without the ability to parametrize or create abstractions over assets and data pack resources, projects and libraries created by the community are greatly limited when it comes to reusability and interoperability.

-There's been a lot of attempts at establishing standardized tooling to improve the development experience and it's becoming more and more apparent that the problem space is fundamentally multi-paradigm.
-Different problems require different solutions, so providing unified cross-project reusability needs to involve an interoperability layer that's sufficiently unopinionated to let all these paradigms shine through.

-The `beet` project is meant to serve as a platform for building a cooperative tooling ecosystem by providing a flexible composition model and a user-friendly development workflow.
+You can quickly end up having to manage hundreds of files, some of which might be buried within the bundled output of various generators.

+The `beet` project is a development kit that tries to unify data pack and resource pack tooling into a single pipeline.
+The community is always coming up with pre-processors, frameworks, and generators of all kinds to make the developer experience more ergonomic.
+With `beet` you can seamlessly integrate all these tools in your project.
+You can think of it as the cookie dough that binds chocolate chips together!

 ### Screencasts